mauricechiodo/eim-case-studies/course/credit-scores/Credit_Scores/types/index.md

 #Types of Scores

-[Insert Video Explaining types of data]
+[Insert Video Explaining types of data - again an animated, fun video]

 ---